AA-ALERT/AMBER_setup/README.md

 ## Update AMBER

-To update and recompile an already existing AMBER installation, run the `amber.sh` script and specify `update` as first parameter on the command line.
+To update the source code of an existing AMBER installation, run the `amber.sh` script and specify `update` as first parameter on the command line.
 The second parameter is optional, and if not provided the master branch is used.
 ```
 # Example